Impact of memory on clustering in spontaneous particle aggregation: Spontaneous aggregation in one spatial dimension ( )

 In Figure~\ref{figure3}, we provide statistics of the clustering behaviour over $100$ realizations of the individual-based stochastic model given by equations~\eqref{rho_i} and~\eqref{SDE1}, performed for each value $K \in \{1, 2, \dots, 6\}$, together with the results obtained by the system~\eqref{rho_i}--\eqref{model1} (referred as the $K=0$ case).
 In Figure~\ref{figure3}(a), we plot the number of clusters identified in the final timestep of the simulation by the DBSCAN method.
 The solid line represents the average over the $100$ realizations, while the blue `error bars' indicate the minimum and maximum values.
 Here, we clearly observe a tendency toward the formation of fewer clusters as $K$ increases.
 Figure~\ref{figure3}(b) shows the minimum, average and maximum cluster sizes observed over the course of $100$ stochastic realizations.
 For $K\in\{0,1,2\}$ the size of the clusters increases with~$K$, and decreases for $K>3$.
 Figure~\ref{figure3}(c) shows the average (solid line) and minimum/maximum (error bars) number of outliers, {i.e.}, particles that do not belong to any cluster.
 The number of outliers increases from almost zero for $K\in \{0,1\}$, up to almost all particles being outliers for $K\in \{5,6\}$; {c.f.} the corresponding panels in Figure~\ref{figure2}.
 Finally, the percentages of the outcomes (out of the $100$ stochastic simulations) that did not produce any clusters are plotted in Figure~\ref{figure3}(d).
 We observe that for $K\in\{0,1,2,3,4\}$ the percentage is zero (clusters have always been formed).
 For $K=5$ the percentage increases steeply and is almost $100\%$ for $K=6$.

 In summary, increasing memory length disrupts spontaneous aggregation.
 In the next section, we present an analogous set of simulations in a two-dimensional spatial setting.
-There, we also provide statistical evidence that memory weakens the particles' responsivity to environmental stimuli.
-We argue that this reduction in responsivity accounts for the decreased tendency to cluster observed at higher values of~$K$.
+There, we also provide statistical evidence that memory weakens the particles' responsiveness to environmental stimuli.
+We argue that this reduction in responsiveness accounts for the decreased tendency to cluster observed at higher values of~$K$.